 Still, it was all he knew, and he'd learnt as a kid to make do with a little.

 Besides, it's not like the scientists were bad to him, not anymore.
 After 105 years, he'd become a sort of mascot to the palace labs, and it was taboo among the scientists to mistreat him.
-The tests, while annoying, never hurt, and for the ones that did they provided him with powerful anesthetics that made him loopy and completely numb.
+The tests, while annoying, never hurt, and for the ones that did they provided him with powerful anaesthetics that made him loopy and completely numb.

 The tests themselves varied.
 They took cells from all over his body for the geneticists and microbiologists.
 They took samples from his scalp for the chemists trying to figure out how the fire on his head works.
 They tested how his body reacted to various types of radiation for the radiologists.
 The list went on and on, even after 105 years, of things they didn't know about him and wanted to find out.

 He'd outlived four kings already, and more scientists than he could count, and they were no closer to discovering how much longer he was suspected to live.
-He still felt as lively as ever, so the general consensus was that he still had quite a while.
+He still felt as lively as ever, so the general concensus was that he still had quite a while.

 He was sitting at his desk, fiddling with the mess of wires and parts between his hands, when the door opened.

-Tango looked up, confused, and saw Cub standing in the door frame.
+Tango looked up, confused, and saw Cub standing in the doorframe.

 "No quite," Cub told him.

 He was a man on the shorter, rounder side, but you wouldn't notice, not with everything else going on with him.
 Cub was the lead geneticist in the lab, and often conducted many of his experiments on himself.
 As such, he had a pair of tattered wings too small to be anything more than decoration, borrowed from the genes of a feathered dragon; a full set of sharp teeth not dissimilar from Tango's own, with which Tango had seen Cub snap a bone in half, borrowed from a mermaid; and pitch black hair and eyes, as well as traces of death magic, from a dark elf.
 He was the only person Tango knew who was older than him, though no one knew which race Cub had gotten the longevity from.
-While he was by no means human anymore, he got away with walking freely around the palace without hiding any part of himself by being a perfect mix of friendly, unsettling and indispensable.
+While he was by no means human anymore, he got away with walking freely around the palace without hiding any part of himself by being a perfect mix of friendly, unsettling and indispensible.

 Cub studied Tango for a second with those almost soulless eyes, before announcing, "The king is dead.
 The new queen has ordered that all Vis being held against their will in the palace be released."